Sustainable Fire Protection

 - Qualified candidates

 Student/firefighters will be full-time albeit temporary employees, and will be expected to perform at the same level as career firefighters.
-Cities have many options for adjusting their existing firefighter selection processes to select qualified student/firefighters.
+Cities typically have a firefighter selection process in place, and can use it to select qualified student/firefighters.

 Firefighting is not a typical public service program.
-The dangers and stresses of the job call for individuals who understand the profession's risks, can adjust to a paramilitary environment, and will support their fellow firefighters to the nth degree.
+The dangers and stresses of the job call for individuals who understand the profession's risks, can adjust to a paramilitary environment, and will fully support their fellow firefighters.
 In my experience, a thorough interview process and psychological assessment can identify candidates who have the right motives for becoming firefighters.

 Leadership will be a critical factor in a program's success.
 In order to remain in the program, student/firefighters will be required to perform their fire department duties, maintain passing grades and steadily advance toward graduation.
 Fire departments will need one or more officers to mentor the student/firefighters, monitor their progress and be their advocate to the other department members.